microsoft/dotnet/Documentation/compatibility/SerialPort-background-thread-exceptions.md

 ### Recommended Action

-For apps that target the .NET Framework 4.7.1, you can opt out of the exception handling if it is not desirable by adding the following to to the `<runtime>` section of your `app.config` file:
+For apps that target the .NET Framework 4.7.1, you can opt out of the exception handling if it is not desirable by adding the following to the `<runtime>` section of your `app.config` file:

 ```xml
 <runtime>